 This low carb cauliflower soup really reminds of a potato and leek soup because it has that thick and creamy texture to it.
 This recipe is my low carb take on a loaded potato soup.

-I tend to love making soups that are super hearty and filled with vegetables and meat, just like my low carb zuppa toscana soup, beef taco soup or my low carb beef stew.
-They’re the best kinds of soups and stews because they fill you right up and warm you up!
+I tend to love making soups that are super hearty and filled with vegetables and meat, just like this low carb zuppa toscana soup, beef taco soup, keto pumpkin soup or my low carb beef stew.
+They're the best kinds of soups and stews because they fill you right up and warm you up!
 I like to serve my soups with my cheese muffins or jalapeno cheddar biscuits.

 What is Roasted Cauliflower Soup?